dinakar0745/Ports-Scanner/README.md

 ## Overview

-Node Nmap Scanner is a simple Node.js script that utilizes the `node-nmap` library to perform network scanning using the Nmap tool.
+Port Scanner is a simple JS script that utilizes the `nmap` tool and telegram package to send the report via telegram

 ## Features